srdoty/srdoty.github.io/pubs/errata.md

 <main>

+### Comments

+1. (Reporting an inaccuracy.)
+Starting in 2001, many papers giving presentations of Schur algeras, $q$-Schur algebras, and generalized Schur (and $q$-Schur) algebras were published, by myself with Giaquinto, myself, Du and Parshall, and a number of others.
+In all of those papers, the ($q$)-Serre relations were imposed on the generators of of the plus and minus parts of the (quantized) enveloping algebra.
+However, as pointed out by R. Rouquier, the ($q$)-Serre relations are *consequences* of the other defining relations, and thus can be omitted from the presentations in all of those papers.
+Details and a proof can be found in the paper (with Anthony Giaquinto): [*Cellular bases of generalised $q$-Schur algebras,* Math.
+Proc.
+Camb.
+Philos.
+Soc.
+162, 533--560 (2017)].

+### Errata

 1. (with J. Matthew Douglass) *Schur--Weyl duality and the free Lie algebra.* Proc.
 Amer.
 Math.
 Soc.
 145, 3263--3277 (2017).

    Corollary 2.4 is incorrect.
 See Remark 6.1 in [S. Donkin,
    J. Algebra 526 (2018)].

-1. (with Anthony Giaquinto) *Cellular bases of generalised $q$-Schur algebras.* Math.
-Proc.
-Camb.
-Philos.
-Soc.
-162, 533--560 (2017).

-   This paper proves that the $q$-Serre relations are automatically satisfied in (generalized) $q$-Schur algebras.
-This is also true when
-   $q = 1$ (the classical case).
-Thus, imposing those relations in the earlier presentations of those algebras wasn't neccessary.
-(This was pointed out by R. Rouquier.)

 1. (with David J. Benson) *Schur--Weyl duality over finite fields.*
    Arch.
 Math.
 93, 425--435 (2009).